your description goes here

 • Be exposed to lots of different noises and family activities, like the washing machine, Hoover, television etc.

-• That they are played with using techniques which will simulate normal cat play i.e. hunting, jumping, climbing etc. Play should never be under estimated.
+• That they are played with using techniques which will simulate normal cat play such as hunting, jumping, and climbing.
+Play should never be under estimated!

 • Begin gentle grooming to allow the kittens to become used to being touched all over and to the sensation of brushes and combs.
 This is very important for longhaired cat breeds, which will require a lot of grooming throughout their lives.